allapps2/shortcuts/README.md

 ### download

 download `short.phar` from https://github.com/allapps2/shortcuts/blob/main/bin/short.phar
-and put it into your project (usually ./bin/ folder).
+and put it into your project (usually the folder where you will create shortcuts.php).

 ### global install